pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

 ### 3. Create a Pipeline Spec

-Pachyderm provides a [default jsonnet template](https://raw.githubusercontent.com/pachyderm/pachyderm/{{ config.pach_branch }}/src/templates/sql_ingest_cron.jsonnet) that has key parameters built in.
+Pachyderm provides a [default Jsonnet template](https://raw.githubusercontent.com/pachyderm/pachyderm/{{ config.pach_branch }}/src/templates/sql_ingest_cron.jsonnet) that has key parameters built in.
 To use it, you must pass an argument for each [parameter](#parameters).

 1. Copy the following:
    ```shell